Randolph Trafford - The Flying Years, by James Baxendale O.B.E.

-Jean-Pierre Weber, Marcel ’s son, although a child at the time (he was five in 1927), remembers Randolph as a tall man, overt et sympathique .
-He used to go to Randolph ’s house in Bellevue with his parents and eat English delicacies, which were not found in Switzerland at the time. [xiv]
+Jean-Pierre Weber, Marcel’s son, although a child at the time (he was five in 1927), remembers Randolph as a tall man, overt et sympathique .
+He used to go to Randolph’s house in Bellevue with his parents and eat English delicacies, which were not found in Switzerland at the time.

-Marcel Weber may also have been influential in Randolph ’s subsequent purchase of a Gypsy Moth.
+Marcel Weber may also have been influential in Randolph’s subsequent purchase of a Gypsy Moth.
 Weber bought a Gypsy Moth for the Aéro-club de Genève in October 1928, a second in March 1929 and a third in December 1929.
-In 1934, Weber became the official agent for de Havilland in Switzerland.
+In 1934, Weber became the official agent for de Havilland (which made Gypsy Moths) in Switzerland.

 Family visit 1928

-In the early summer of 1928, Randolph ’s family came to stay at Bellevue: his mother, grandmother, sister (Margaret), brother-in-law, aunt and uncle.
-On the way out or back, they stopped off at Ypres to visit the World War One battlefields, and in northern France to visit the grave of Randolph ’s uncle, Dick Partridge, who had been killed in September 1918.
-Once in Switzerland, they toured around in Randolph ’s Rolls Royce Phantom I, visiting Glion, and of course flew in Randolph ’s plane.
-Margaret, in her memoirs, describes flying over the Alps thus (confusingly, recounting the episode as if it were Randolph talking):
+In May-June 1928, Randolph’s family came to stay at Bellevue for two weeks: his mother, grandmother, sister (Margaret), brother-in-law, aunt and uncle.
+They toured around in Randolph’s Rolls Royce Silver Ghost, which he had just bought, visiting Glion, and of course flew in Randolph’s plane.
+Margaret, in her memoirs, describes flying over the Alps (confusingly, recounting the episode as if it were Randolph talking):

 CH-184 flying over the Alps

-Interestingly, they were also there when, in May 1928, Dieudonné Costes and Joseph Le Brix visited Geneva in their famous Bréguet XIX, Nungessser-Coli , on their celebratory tour of Europe.
+They were also there when, on 29 May 1928, Dieudonné Costes and Joseph Le Brix visited Geneva in their famous Bréguet XIX, Nungessser-Coli , on their celebratory tour of Europe.
 Costes and Le Brix had just flown round the world, including making the first crossing of the south Atlantic from Senegal in Africa to Brazil.
+Randolph, his sister and her husband, Michael, went to their reception and dinner.
 Photographs taken by Margaret show the plane at Geneva with Uncle Windy (Corbett-Winder) in the foreground.